 At any cenaduría, you can ask for your tepache with a pinch of bicarbonate of soda.
 You can also add it at home, just before you're ready to drink a glassful.
 The addition makes the tepache fizz and bubble, and it's said to be extremely good for the digestion.
 An elderly neighbor of mine swears by it as a heartburn remedy.

-Back from the road, behind the trees, past the bushes, just over there by those old wrecked cars, a dairy farmer milks his cows.
+Away from the road, behind the trees, past the bushes, just over there by those old wrecked cars, a dairy farmer milks his cows.
 As he milks the patient cows and they snuffle their hot breath into the misty morning, groups of men (sombrero-wearing men who are real men) gather around the cow lot, each man with his large clay mug.
-Into each mug go a stiff shot of either charanda (a kind of grain alcohol) or tequila, a bit of sugar and some cinnamon-laden Mexican chocolate grated from a round tablet.
+Into each mug go a stiff shot of either charanda (a sugar cane alcohol), mezcal, or tequila, a bit of sugar and some cinnamon-laden Mexican chocolate grated from a round tablet.
 The mug is then filled with warm milk, freshly squeezed directly into the mug--straight from the cow.
 More a body-temperature drink than a cold drink, that's pajarete: breakfast of champions.

-There are many more interesting and unusual drinks South of the Border, everything from A (acachú, a drink made near Puebla from the wild cherry) to Z (zotol, made in Chihuahua from the sap of wild yucca).
+There are many more interesting and unusual drinks South of the Border, everything from A (acachú, a drink that sounds like a sneeze, made near Puebla from the wild cherry) to Z (zotol, made in Chihuahua from the sap of wild yucca).
 Wherever you are in Mexico, you'll find something fascinating to quench your thirst, make you feel more at home in the culture, and give you a story to tell.

 A toast to each of you: Salud, dinero, y amor, y tiempo para gozarlos.
 Health, money, and love, and time to enjoy them.